Andrew Redmayne: Senior

 Redmayne was first called up to the Australian national squad in June 2019 for a friendly against South Korea, after his performance in the 2019 A-League Grand Final.
 He made his international debut in the friendly, playing a full game as Australia lost 1–0.

+Redmayne made his second appearance for the Socceroos in a win over Nepal in June 2021.

-On 13 June 2022, Redmayne came off the bench in the 120th minute of the FIFA World Cup play-off match against Peru.
-In the penalty shoot-out, he successfully put off the Peru players and managed to save the vital penalty to help secure Australia's passage to the 2022 FIFA World Cup.
+On 13 June 2022, Redmayne came off the bench for Australian captain Mathew Ryan in the 120th and final minute of Australia's FIFA World Cup play-off match against Peru, with the game scoreless and set to be decided by a penalty shoot-out.
+In the penalty shoot-out, he moved animatedly around his goal line in an attempt to put off the Peru players and saved the decisive penalty from Alex Valera to help secure Australia's qualification to the 2022 FIFA World Cup.
 In an interview after the game, Redmayne revealed that the tactic had been planned for months.
+Redmayne was nicknamed the "Grey Wiggle" after the match, due to similarities between Redmayne's animated movements before each penalty and signature dance moves of children's entertainers The Wiggles.

+Redmayne's next appearance for Australia came in a 2–0 win over New Zealand in a friendly in September 2022.

+Redmayne was selected in the Australian squad for the 2022 FIFA World Cup as a backup to Mat Ryan.

 Personal life

 Outside of his football career, Redmayne has harboured ambitions to become a primary school teacher.
 During the 2022 FIFA World Cup in Qatar, Redmayne finished his studies and received his teaching degree during the tournament.